stakwork/sphinx-relay/README.md

 - Messages
 - Recurring payment configurations
 - Invites (so you can add your friends)
-- Media Keys: keys for decrypting media files, asymetrically encrypted for each contact in a chat
+- Media Keys: keys for decrypting media files, asymmetrically encrypted for each contact in a chat

 # Run your own Sphinx node